Central Crossing High School: Athletics

 The Central Crossing athletics teams compete in the Ohio Capital Conference - Central Division.
 Central Crossing High School sponsors 20 varsity sports (10 boys, 10 girls) competing in Division I.

 Football

 Since the school's inaugural season, the football program has struggled to find long-lasting success.
 In 2002, the school went 0-10 and has never attained more than 3 wins in a single season.
 Additionally, the school has had three different head coaches in nine seasons.
 In 2014, Central Crossing had a much improved season and participated in the high school playoffs for the first time.

-Boys' basketball

-The boys basketball team is currently coached by Neil Hohman.
-Hohman played basketball for Otterbein College from 2001-2005.
-He is currently an intervention specialist at Central Crossing High School.

-Hohman had previously coached the girls varsity program 2010-2014.
-Hohman was selected as the Division I Co-Coach of the Year and the Central District Coach of the Year for the 2011-2012 season where he led his varsity team to an 18-4 record.

-Comets alumni to go on to play college basketball include 2015 graduate Andrew Russell, who played four years at Division III Wilmington.

-The Comets have never won a Central District tournament game.

-The top source of Central Ohio basketball, 270hoops.com, was founded by two Central Crossing alumni.
-Zach Fleer (2011) and Jason Morrow (2010) founded the website in November 2015, which focuses on covering Central Ohio high school basketball and has grown to dominate the area in the years since.

 Rivalries

 The Central Crossing athletic teams currently have an intense geographic rivalry with intra-district school Grove City High School.
 The two schools are separated by only 4.7 miles and have competed against one another regularly in every sport since both teams became members of the Ohio Capital Conference Central Division in the fall of 2008.

-The Comets hold grudges with their cross-town neighbor Grove City High School.
-The Comets had their first football meeting with Grove City, beating the Dawgs 28-21 led by Sophomore quarterback Kameron Peck in his first start as a varsity athlete.
-It's always a heated match between the Comets and the Dawgs no matter which sport they meet in.

-At the beginning of the 2019 season, Central Crossing is undefeated all-time in football games against Westland and Grove City.